-The label must bear the designations as indicated in annex I of FPR corresponding to the product’s claimed functions.
+The label must bear the designations as indicated in Annex I of FPR corresponding to the product’s claimed functions.
 Only the designations of PFC for which there is a successful conformity assessment shall be claimed.
 In that case, the manufacturer is free to choose the order of appearance of the different (2 or more) designations on the label.
 These functions can be separated by a dash or a word such as “and” or “with”.

 Examples: